 Like anyone with a UTI, older adults may experience typical physical symptoms.
 Yet they may not notice a mild infection right away.
 This is because chronic urinary problems common in seniors, such as urinary incontinence or frequency, may have similar symptoms to a UTI, masking an infection.

 Common symptoms of a UTI include:

-Symptoms of a more severe UTI infection may include:
+Symptoms of a more severe UTI may include:

-When accompanied by other common UTI symptoms, sudden changes in behavior can also be key signs of a UTI in elderly adults, including:
+When accompanied by other common UTI symptoms, these changes in behavior can also be key signs of a UTI in elderly adults:

 Men and women older than 65 are at greater risk for UTIs.
-This is because both men and women tend to have more problems emptying their bladder completely as they age.
-The urine sits in the bladder longer and bacteria develop.
+This is because both men and women tend to have more problems emptying their bladder completely as they age, causing bacteria to develop in the urinary system.

 In older men, this often happens because of a common condition called benign prostatic hyperplasia (BPH), or an enlarged prostate gland.
 The enlarged prostate blocks the flow of urine and prevents the bladder from fully emptying.

 As women age, the bladder muscles weaken and prevent the bladder from emptying completely, increasing the risk of infection.
 Women also produce lower amounts of estrogen after menopause.
 This creates an imbalance of good and bad bacteria in the vagina, which can lead to infection.

 Other risk factors for UTIs in older adults include:

 In older adults who have symptoms of a UTI, a simple urine test — called a urinalysis — can confirm infection.
 In some cases, the doctor requests a urine culture to identify the type of bacteria causing the infection and help determine the best antibiotic to treat it.